LIHPC-Computational-Geometry/validity-first-polycube-labeling/README.md

 - [robustPolycube](https://github.com/fprotais/robustPolycube) : robust quantization ([Protais et al. 2022](https://doi.org/10.1016/j.cad.2022.103321))

 You may need to use our `volume_labeling` app first to export a per-tetrahedron-facet labeling.

+## Wiki

+More information can be found on [this wiki page](https://github.com/LIHPC-Computational-Geometry/dds-hexmeshing/wiki/validity%E2%80%90first%E2%80%90polycube%E2%80%90labeling).

 ## How to cite our work